 Businesses conducting a credit activity must be registered or be appointed as a credit representative of a registered business.
 Credit activities include finance broking, lending, leasing, servicing and managing NCCP Act regulated loans.

-Click here to see whether your circumstances require that you need a licence.
+Click the ASIC link above to see whether your circumstances require that you need a licence.

 The following information is as summarised by the MFAA:

 How does licensing affect day to day business for brokers

 - you must conduct enquiries to assess whether a loan is unsuitable.
 This involves a three stage process:

 - make reasonable enquiries about the borrower’s requirements and objectives